What is Azure Event Grid?

 What can I do with Event Grid?

-Azure Event Grid provides several capabilities that vastly improve serverless, ops automation, and integration work:
+Azure Event Grid provides several features that vastly improve serverless, ops automation, and integration work:

 Serverless application architectures

 Event Grid connects data sources and event handlers.
-For example, use Event Grid to instantly trigger a serverless function to run image analysis each time a new photo is added to a blob storage container.
+For example, use Event Grid to trigger a serverless function that analyzes images when added to a blob storage container.

 Event Grid allows you to speed automation and simplify policy enforcement.
-For example, Event Grid can notify Azure Automation when a virtual machine is created, or a SQL Database is spun up.
-These events can be used to automatically check that service configurations are compliant, put metadata into operations tools, tag virtual machines, or file work items.
+For example, use Event Grid to notify Azure Automation when a virtual machine or SQL database is created.
+Use the events to automatically check that service configurations are compliant, put metadata into operations tools, tag virtual machines, or file work items.

 How much does Event Grid cost?